January 7, 2019

 Buddy will turn off the running nodes and switch them back on with the new image version.

 branchName) but different from 'latest', make sure to set the Pull Policy to 'Always'.
-You can read more about updating images here.
+Find out more about updating images.

 With every change in the YAML config or in your app code, Buddy will apply the deployment and Kubernetes will start transforming the containers to the desired state.